anna-kapanadze/anna-kapanadze/README.md

 ## What I'm Exploring
 My interests sit at the intersection of **AI**, **Society**, and **Media**

--  **Areas of Study Include:** Machine Learning, Neural Networks, Risk & Decision-Making, Ethical AI, Applications of AI & Statistics.
+-  **Areas of Study:** Machine Learning, Neural Networks, Risk & Decision-Making, Ethical AI, Applications of AI & Statistics.
 -  **Passions:** Avid reader of fantasy/sci-fi and non-fiction AI literature.
 Big fan of film & cinema.

 ## Projects